anupamkaul/demosthenes-llm/attention/README.md

 2. Self-attention : Self-attention with trainable weights that forms the basis of the mechanism used in LLMs

-3. Causal attention : A type of self-attention used in LLMs tht allows a modek to consider only previous and current inputs in a sequence, ensuring a temporal order during the text generation.
+3. Causal attention : A type of self-attention used in LLMs tht allows a model to consider only previous and current inputs in a sequence, ensuring a temporal order during the text generation.

 4. Multi-head attention : An extension of self-attention and causal attention that enables the model to simultaneously attend to information